 Fermented pickles or brined pickles undergo a curing process for several weeks in which fermentative bacteria produce acids necessary for the preservation process.
 These bacteria also generate flavor compounds that are associated with fermented pickles.
 Initial fermentation may be followed by the addition of acid to produce such products as half dills or sweet gherkins.

 Fermented pickles require sufficient acidity to prevent the growth of Clostridium botulinum (the bacteria that causes botulism) and possible toxin production.
 Refer to the food acidity and processing methods section of our canning basics series for a more detailed explanation.

 The following safety tips are critical when preparing fermented pickle products:

 - Don't alter the salt, produce, or water proportions in your recipe.

 - Salt is a critical ingredient for fermented products.
 It helps to prevent undesirable bacteria from growing so desirable bacteria can produce lactic acid needed for preservation.

-- Use only methods with tested proportions of ingredients that are recommended by USDA, Minnesota or other state extension resources, home canning equipment manufacturers, or other reputable sources.
+- Use only methods with tested proportions of ingredients that are recommended by the USDA, Minnesota or other state Extension resources, home canning equipment manufacturers, or other reputable sources.

 - Ensure a uniform and adequate level of acid throughout the product using accurate measuring and thorough mixing of ingredients.

 - Follow recommended temperatures, time, and weight usage during fermentation.

 - Keeping the correct temperature during fermentation is critical to producing the needed acid and flavor compounds.